EKGF/ekg-maturity/docs-fragments/pillar/business/capability-area/business-model-elaboration/capability/market-segmentation/background-and-intro.md

 The availability of and access to voluminous information though a multitude of digital sources has put additional emphasis on the ability of enterprises to dynamically tweak their Market Segmentation.

-# Contribution to the EKG

-The EKG can bring all possible internal and external detail information about customers, products, services, competition, sales volumes, customer requirements and many other details together forming a holistic and realistic, almost real-time view of the position of the company in their markets.

-# Contribution to the Enterprise

-Having the proper Market Segments defined will help with the selection, definition and prioritization of the right use cases for the EKG.